 The screenshot below shows the result - please notice the right-aligning numbers in column B, as opposed to left-aligned text strings in column A:

 Since the Excel RIGHT function is designed to work with text strings whereas dates are represented by numbers in the internal Excel system, a Right formula is unable to retrieve an individual part of a date such as a day, month or year.
 If you attempt to do this, all you will get is a few last digits of the number representing a date.

 Supposing, you have the date 18-Jan-2017 in cell A1.
 If you try to extract the year with the formula RIGHT(A1,4), the result would be 2753, which is the last 4 digits of number 42753 that represents January 18, 2017 in the Excel system.

 "So, how do I retrieve a certain part of a date?", you may ask me.
 By using one of the following functions:

 If your dates are represented by text strings, which is often the case when you export data from an external source, nothing prevents you from using the RIGHT function to pull the last few characters in the string that represent a certain part of the date:

 If a Right formula does not work right in your worksheet, most likely it's because of one of the following reasons:

 This is how you use the RIGHT function in Excel.
-To have a closer look at the formulas discussed in this tutorial, you are most welcome to download a sample Excel RIGHT function workbook.
+To have a closer look at the formulas discussed in this tutorial, you are most welcome to download our sample workbook below.
 I thank you for reading and hope to see you on our blog next week.